sproaty/whyteboard/README.txt

 *** KNOWN BUGS ***

 - Saving/loading your drawings isn't working.
-- No progress bar when convering a PDF or such - shouldn't take too long
 - History viewer not working
 - Undo/redo being slightly broken because you can add "blank" shapes that fills up the undo list